Software Engineering Process Groups (SEPGs)

 process improvement.
 Rather it is a surface to the organization from the outside, where

-the outside represents best practices that can be applied inside.
+the outside represents best practices that can be selected, tailored, and applied inside.

 One of our principals, Stan Rifkin, is considered "Mr. SEPG."
 He ...